swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/community_discussions.md

 -   each month has at least eight discussion sessions, and
 -   each session has at least one host (preferably two) to conduct the discussion.

 [This is done periodically using Calendly](https://docs.carpentries.org/topic_folders/instructor_development/community_discussions.html#signing-up-to-host-or-co-host-a-community-discussion).
-The Discussion Session Coordinator is responsible for scheduling the events and inviting instructors who are about to teach and who have recently taught.
+The Discussion Session Coordinator is responsible for scheduling the events and ensuring instructors who are about to teach and who have recently taught are being invited.

-Meeting scheduling will be coordinated via this [Etherpad](http://pad.carpentries.org/community-discussions).
+Scheduled events are listed on this [Etherpad](http://pad.carpentries.org/community-discussions).

 #### Host and Co-Host